UniversalRobots/Universal_Robots_ROS_as_a_Service_URCap/doc/missing_features.md

 ## Missing features
 The following features are planned to come soon

-### Support multiple ROS remotes in the Installation
-While it is possible to select different masters in the program nodes, only one can be configured inside the Installation, currently.

 ### Calling ROS actions
 Actions are not implemented, yet.